janishutz/libreevent/website/src/setup/update.md

 # Updating

 Updating libreǝvent is important to keep it secure, performant and bug-free.
-You can update libreevent automatically using the update tool on the settings page in the admin panel.
-The tool will automatically fetch all files that have been changed since the last version update.
-For this, it will have to make a webrequest to GitHub to fetch the JSON file with the update information.
-After that, many webrequests have to be performed to GitHub to download the new version.
-Before installing, the tool will show you the full changelog of the new version of libreevent.
-After the install has completed, you will need to restart libreevent such that the changes can be applied.
+Currently, updating libreevent involves manually uploading the new files.

+**IMPORTANT: make sure to ALWAYS download the data and config directories before updating to not lose any data in case something goes wrong!
+When uploading, do NOT upload the data and config directories except the release note tell you anything else.
+Please also always follow any notes detailed in the release notes.**